Where are they in relation to the wall & the trees & sound?

 Gera swiveled with a finger on his lips.
 “Keep your voice down.
 I didn’t hide you these weeks to let the queen’s men get their hands on you.”

-Gera lifted his hands.
+As the men crowded around him, Gera lifted his hands.
 “Lord, thank you for keeping these boys safe here in the groves.
 Please protect them on the road and in their cave.”

 The young men shuffled their feet, and one coughed.